zibdie/heroku-info-api/README.md

 ## How often is this updated?

 This repository has a cron job set to run the pipeline every week so you can ensure you will always get the latest Heroku information.

+## I'd love if more information was scraped!

+No problem, leave a ticket and I will look into it.